Paul Ekman

-Paul Ekman (February 15, 1934 - November 2025) was an American psychologist and professor at the University of California, San Francisco and a pioneer in the study of emotions and their relation to facial expressions.
+Paul Ekman (February 15, 1934 – November 17, 2025) was an American psychologist and professor at the University of California, San Francisco, who was a pioneer in the study of emotions and their relation to facial expressions.
 He was ranked 59th out of the 100 most eminent psychologists of the twentieth century in 2002 by the Review of General Psychology.

 His empirical and theoretical work helped to restart the study of emotion and non-verbal communication in the field of psychology, and introduced new quantitative frameworks which researchers could use to do so.
 He also carried out important early work on the physiology of emotions.

-Biography
+Early life

 Childhood

-Paul Ekman was born in 1934 in Washington, D.C., and grew up in a Jewish family in New Jersey, Washington, Oregon, and California.
+Ekman was born in 1934 in Washington, D.C., and grew up in a Jewish family in New Jersey, aside from a brief spell in California during World War II.
 His father was a pediatrician and his mother was an attorney.
-His sister, Joyce Steingart, is a psychoanalytic psychologist who, before her retirement, practiced in New York City.
+His sister, Joyce Steingart, was a psychoanalytic psychologist who practiced in New York City.

-Ekman originally wanted to be a psychotherapist, but when he was drafted into the army in 1958 he found that research could change army routines, making them more humane.
+Ekman originally wanted to be a psychotherapist, but when he was drafted into the U.S. Army in 1958 he found that research could change army routines, making them more humane.
 This experience converted him from wanting to be a psychotherapist to wanting to be a researcher, in order to help as many people as possible.

 Education

-At the age of 15, without graduating from high school, Paul Ekman enrolled at the University of Chicago, where he completed three years of undergraduate study.
+At age 15, without graduating from high school, Ekman enrolled at the University of Chicago, where he completed three years of undergraduate study.
 During his time in Chicago, he was fascinated by group therapy sessions and understanding group dynamics.
-Notably, his classmates at Chicago included writer Susan Sontag, film director Mike Nichols, and actress Elaine May.
+His classmates at Chicago included writer Susan Sontag, film director Mike Nichols, and actress Elaine May.

 He then studied for two years at New York University (NYU), earning his BA in 1954.
-The subject of his first research project, under the direction of his NYU professor, Margaret Tresselt, was an attempt to develop a test of how people would respond to group therapy.
+The subject of his first research project, under the direction of professor Margaret Tresselt, was an attempt to develop a test of how people would respond to group therapy.

-Next, Ekman was accepted into the Adelphi University graduate program for clinical psychology.
+Ekman was accepted into the Adelphi University graduate program for clinical psychology.
 While working for his master's degree, Ekman was awarded a predoctoral research fellowship from the National Institute of Mental Health (NIMH) in 1955.
-His Master's thesis was focused on facial expression and body movement he had begun to study in 1954.
-Ekman eventually went on to receive his Ph.D. in clinical psychology at Adelphi University in 1958, after a one-year internship at the Langley Porter Neuropsychiatric Institute.
+His master's thesis was focused on facial expression and body movement that he had begun to study in 1954.
+Ekman received his Ph.D. in clinical psychology at Adelphi University in 1958, after a one-year internship at the Langley Porter Neuropsychiatric Institute.

 Military service

-Ekman was drafted into the U.S. Army in 1958 to serve two years as soon as his internship at Langley Porter was finished.
+Ekman was drafted into the U.S. Army in 1958 to serve two years after his internship at Langley Porter was finished.
 He served as first lieutenant-chief psychologist, at Fort Dix, New Jersey, where he did research on army stockades and psychological changes during infantry basic training.